 - you must visit the Leidseplein or Leidse-square

 Expenditure: As far as European cities go, Amsterdam is a great bargain.
 But hotel and hostel pricing can make it a bit expensive.
 They offer breakfast though.
 There are many cheap options for your meals, and there might not even be the need for transportation, so that will help to keep costs low.

 Transport: In Amsterdam, you can essentially walk and bike anywhere.

 Safety: Amsterdam is known as an extraordinarily safe city.
 But, do take necessary precaution as you are traveling alone.

 Located in northern California, San Francisco is a city on the tip of a peninsula surrounded by the Pacific Ocean and San Francisco Bay.
 The city is famous for its hilly landscape, perennial fog, iconic Golden Gate Bridge, cable cars and colorful Victorian houses.
-San Francisco, one of the best places to travel alone, is the leading financial and cultural area in northern California.
+San Francisco is the leading financial and cultural area in northern California.
 The city has a convenient size and a generally happy population.

 Expenditure: Cost here can be considered as a little pricey but doable.
 Take comfortable walking shoes and use public transportation to get to places.
 You can avoid posh brunch spots by checking them out on Yelp first.

 Transport: When you cannot walk, you will find an extensive bus, streetcar, cable car, and subway network to get you to your destination in San Francisco.